tryshine/NewRepo/README.md

 # NewRepo

 Hello everybody!
 My name is Tri Wijaya.
 I want to be a good programmer.
-Aamiin.
+Aamiin..